-Reduce wait times at the deli and meat counters
+Reduce wait times at the deli and meat counters with grocery kiosks

 We’ve all been at the back of the deli counter mob, silently tallying how many people are in front of us based on when we arrived.
-And don’t even get me started on that one latecomer who always jumps the line.
+And don’t get me started on that one latecomer who always jumps the line.
 It’s enough to give even the most patient person a headache.